goruck/smart-zoneminder/README.md

 8. Allow external access to Apache by opening the right port on your firewall.

 ### MongoDB
 I use a local mongo database to store how every alarm frame was processed by the system.
-Its important to record the information locally since depending on what options are set not all alarm frames and their associated metadata will be uploaded to AWS.
+Its important to record the information locally since depending on what options are set not all alarm frames and their associated metadata will be uploaded to AWS S3.
 The mongo logging can be toggled on or off by a configuration setting.
 See [How to Install MongoDB on Ubuntu 18.04](https://www.tecmint.com/install-mongodb-on-ubuntu-18-04/) for instructions on how to install mongo on your system.

 ### Amazon Developers Account
 You'll need an [Amazon Developers](https://developer.amazon.com/) account to use the Alexa skills I developed for this project since I haven't published them.

 ### AWS Account
-You'll also need an [Amazon AWS](https://aws.amazon.com/) account to run the skill's handler and the other lambda functions required for this project.
+You'll also need an [Amazon AWS](https://aws.amazon.com/) account to run the skill's handler, the other lambda functions required for this project, DynamoDB and S3.

 ### DynamoDB
 smart-zoneminder uses a [DynamoDB](https://aws.amazon.com/dynamodb/?nc2=h_l3_db) table to store information about the alarm frame images uploaded to S3.
 This table needs to be created either through the AWS cli or the console.
 Here's how to do it via the console.